CuriousnTT/FlowScript/README.md

 ```JavaScript
 let reactiveString = "Hi, I'm reactive!"&log;
 ```

+### Reactivity Export Rules
+1. 'rel'-variables *can* be exported. 'let'-variables can *not* be exported.
+2. Effect-pattern reactive functions can *not* be exported.
+All other functions *can*.

+### Reactive Arguments In Functions
+All primitives (non-objects) passed as arguments to functions are *readonly*.
+As in Type/JavaScript, Objects are *not* readonly by default, and should be handled with care.
+Functions passed as arguments can be called, and can be made reactive with the 'rel'-pattern inside the function, but their reactivity will then be limited to the scope of the function which received a function as an argument.

 ### Reactivity Best Practices
 1. Don't use 'let' if you don't need to!
 Just as you should use 'const' when you don't need 'let' in Type/JavaScript, you should use 'rel' when you don't need 'let'.
 It makes it harder to make mistakes!
    As a rule of thumb: 'let' ***lets you start*** reactivity, and 'rel' ***continues*** reactivity!